ScanMountGoat/Smush-Material-Research/README.md

 Extracts the shader binaries from the .nushdb files since each file contains multiple shaders.
 `cargo run --release -- shader_binaries </render/shader/bin folder> <binary export folder>`

 For just outputting the program byte code, add the `--code` flag.
 This is necessary for analyzing the shader assembly or decompiling.
-In some cases, it may be necessary to manually strip the 64 (0x50) byte header from each file before dissassembling.
+In some cases, it may be necessary to manually strip the 80 (0x50) byte header from each file before dissassembling.
 The header should not be removed when decompiling with Ryujinx.ShaderTools.
 `cargo run --release -- shader_binaries --code </render/shader/bin folder> <binary export folder>`

 ## Decompiled Shaders - WIP
 Now the shaders can be decompiled using Ryujinx's ShaderTools.
-This currently requires a slightly modified build to start from offset 2896 of the binary.
 `python batch_decompile_shaders.py <ShaderTools.exe> <binary export folder> <export folder>`

-The `shaders_discard.txt` file contains the shader labels without their render pass tags for shader programs that may support alpha testing.
-This list is based on searching the decompiled shader dump for shaders with the `discard;` keyword.
-There may be some false positives in this list since it's possible for the shader code to contain `discard;` and not perform alpha testing based on the model and texture alpha.
-There are unlikely to be any missing shaders since alpha testing is always done in game using shader code rather than through a graphics API call to enable or disable alpha testing.

 ## Annotated Decompiled Shaders
-Replaces hardcoded offsets into uniform buffers in the decompiled shader dump using variable names from the nushdb metadata.
+Replaces input and output attributes, textures, and uniforms in the decompiled shaders using variable names from the nushdb metadata.
 See [shaders](https://github.com/ScanMountGoat/Smush-Material-Research/blob/master/Shaders.md) for details.
 `cargo run --release -- annotate_decompiled_shaders <decompiled shaders> </render/shader/bin folder> <export folder>`

 # Additional Tools